jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ## Start with a sample project

 You'll start with the sample project, [Sentiment Analysis App][2].
-This app is a hosted Node.js Git project that's configured with a Grunt build file, so the it's ready to use with Advanced Build & Deploy.
+This app is a hosted Node.js Git project that's configured with a Grunt build file, so it's ready to use with Advanced Build & Deploy.
 You need to make your own copy of it.
 Clicking **Edit Code** opens the Code Editor, where you can then click **Fork** to get started.

 ![Fork button][3]